 (2) To renew an existing licence the Chief Officer must grant a new licence that has effect immediately after the existing licence expires and the terms of which are the same as those of the existing licence.

-[Regulation 41 inserted in Gazette 16 Mar 2012 p.
+[Regulation 41 inserted: Gazette 16 Mar 2012 p.
 1261.]

 Division 3 — Suspending and cancelling licences